BRIDESHEAD REVISITED (Julian Jarrold, Britain, 2008) — 6

 (I initially wrote this as part of the post above, but it just became too long for an aside.)

-As for the use of songs with words, easily Moroder’s most controversial choice — first of all, if memory serves only about half the running time had vocal accompaniment; Moroder just as often used synthesizer music.
+The use of songs with words was easily Moroder’s most controversial choice, but if memory serves, only about half the running time had vocal accompaniment; Moroder just as often used synthesizer music.
 And anyway, I don’t think you listen to nondiegetic rock-music lyrics that closely anyway, at least in a non-musical.
 What you remember, at least while watching a movie this singular, is a few hooks and the singer’s voice as pure sound.
 I remember as if it were yesterday my neck tingling to Bonnie Tyler’s “Here She Comes” and Tyler’s raspy voice ripping into the chorus as the false Maria enters the frame.

 HANCOCK (Peter Berg, USA, 2008) — 8